awsdocs/aws-cdk-guide/v2/testing.md

 The first step for testing a stack with fine\-grained assertions is to synthesize the stack, because we're writing assertions against the generated AWS CloudFormation template\.

-Our `ProcessorStack` requires that we pass it the Amazon SNS topic to be forwarded to the state machine\.
+Our `StateMachineStackStack` requires that we pass it the Amazon SNS topic to be forwarded to the state machine\.
 So in our test, we'll create a separate stack to contain the topic\.

 Ordinarily, when writing a CDK app, you can subclass `Stack` and instantiate the Amazon SNS topic in the stack's constructor\.
 In our test, we instantiate `Stack` directly, then pass this stack as the `Topic`'s scope, attaching it to the stack\.
 This is functionally equivalent and less verbose\.
 It also helps make stacks that are used only in tests "look different" from the stacks that you intend to deploy\.